Ruben Kuzniecky

-Ruben Kuzniecky, M.D. is Vice-chair academic affairs and professor of neurology at Northwell Health specializing in the field of epilepsy, epilepsy surgery and neuro-imaging.
+Ruben Kuzniecky is a neurologist and scientist who is Vice-Chair of academic affairs and professor of neurology at Northwell Health, specializing in the field of epilepsy, epilepsy surgery and neuro-imaging.

 He was one of the first to recognize and prove that mesial temporal sclerosis, a common cause for difficulty in controlling temporal lobe epilepsy, can be identified with MRI scans.
 He also described the Kuzniecky Syndrome in 1991, also known as perisylvian polymicrogyria.
 The syndrome is characterized by seizures, cognitive abnormalities, and a peculiar inability to use the mouth and tongue muscles.
 This syndrome is recognized by as a specific malformation of the brain.

 Early life

 Kuzniecky was born in Panama City, Republic of Panama, the son of Betzalel and Sara Kuzniecky.
-His parents were educators and founded and directed schools in Panama such as the Instituto Alberto Einstein and later on the Instituto Pedagogico.
+His parents were educators and founded and directed schools in Panama, such as the Instituto Alberto Einstein and later on the Instituto Pedagogico.
 Kuzniecky attended the Instituto Pedagogico in Panama and graduated from the Instituto Wolfshon in Buenos Aires, Argentina.
 He excelled in high school as an athlete, finishing in 4th place in the 100 and 200 meter dash at the age of 16 in the Panama national school track and field championship.
-He entered the Universidad de Buenos Aires medical school in 1975 and graduated in 1981.
+He entered the University of Buenos Aires medical school in 1975 and graduated in 1981.

 Career

 After finishing medical school, Kuzniecky did a six-month stint as a research fellow at the Institute of Medical Research of the University of Buenos Aires.
-He then returned to Panama where he completed a one-year internship at the CSS hospital in Panama City and then went into his second year of internship in the countryside.
-In 1983 he was accepted to the Montreal neurological Institute, McGill University, for a neurology residency.
+He then returned to Panama where he completed a one-year internship at the CSS Hospital in Panama City and then went into his second year of internship in the countryside.
+In 1983 he was accepted to the Montreal Neurological Institute and Hospital at McGill University for a neurology residency.
 He went into an epilepsy/EEG fellowship at the Montreal Neurological Institute under Drs.
 Pierre Gloor and Fred Andermann, which he completed in 1988.
 That year he was appointed as Assistant Professor of Neurology at the University of Alabama Birmingham, where he began his academic career.
 In 1992 he became Director of the UAB epilepsy center, a post he held until 2003.
-In 1997-1998 he was appointed as visiting professor at the Department of Physics at the University College of London, where he did magnetic resonance imaging research.
+In 1997-1998 he was appointed as visiting professor at the Department of Physics at the University College London, where he did magnetic resonance imaging research.

 In 1997, at the age of 40, he became full professor of Neurology and Neurosurgery at UAB and served as interim chair of the Department of Neurology in 2002.
-In 2003 he was appointed as Professor and Co-director of NYU Epilepsy Center at NYU School of Medicine, New York and in August 2017 he was appointed as vice-chair, Academic affairs and director clinical research, Department of Neurology at Northwell health.
+In 2003 he was appointed as Professor and Co-director of NYU Epilepsy Center at the NYU School of Medicine, New York and in August 2017 he was appointed as vice-chair, Academic affairs and director clinical research, Department of Neurology at Northwell Health.
 His research is centered on the use of Magnetic Resonance Imaging and its applications to epilepsy and on unraveling the major developmental brain malformations in epilepsy.
 He was the first to recognize and prove that mesial temporal sclerosis, a common cause for difficult epilepsy, can be identified with MRI.